-Pictures of Zac Efron Shirtless, Zac Efron Photos
+19 Glorious Shirtless Photos of Zac Efron, Because You Deserve It

 THE ONE WHERE HE MADE US MORE JEALOUS OF A BACK THAN WE EVER THOUGHT WE COULD BE

-The only thing hotter than one shirtless is Efron is two shirtless Efrons.
-Here, Zac hops on the chiseled back of his 23-year-old brother, Dylan, and the results are … well … we're going to need to take a few days off work to process/cool down.
+The only thing hotter than one shirtless Efron is two shirtless Efrons.
+Here, Zac hops on the chiseled back of his brother, Dylan, and the results are … well … we’re going to need to take a few days off work to cool down.

 THE ONE WHERE HE SWUNG FROM A ROPE IN HAWAII